ymolists/website/gitpod/docs/prebuilds.md

 - To share projects with other users, create the project in a team, otherwise use your own account.
 - A sample `.gitpod.yml` with an init task will be included in your next workspace (unless the file already exists.)

+#### Project environment variables

+Environment variables which are defined in project settings will be visible in prebuilds.
+This is useful for prebuilds to access restricted services.

+**WARNING**
+Care should be taken with secrets in prebuilds.
+Do not save secrets in a way which could leak into workspaces.
+This especially true for public repositories.

 ## Configuring prebuilds manually.

 #### GitHub